 If you have lots of data in Attachment-Content Body fields, the sync process breaks your request into batches and syncs them in sequence.
 However, sometimes we can't encrypt all these batches at once.
-This is a service protection that helps Salesforce maintain functional network loads.
+This service protection helps Salesforce maintain functional network loads.
 If the sync process finishes but the encryption statistics status is less than 100% complete, click Sync again.
 The background encryption service picks up where it left off.